 We promote a culture of belonging, equity, and safety.

 We embed these values in excellence of education, research, and operation.

 EH&S seeks a Construction Projects Industrial Hygienist to join the Healthy Buildings Program team.
-The senior position will ensure the proper execution of institutional occupational safety and health programs relating to construction, renovation, and demolition projects.
+Reporting to the Healthy Buildings Manager of the Occupational Safety and Health (OSH) Group, you will ensure the proper execution of institutional occupational safety and health programs relating to construction, renovation, and demolition projects.
 Primary responsibilities include oversight of asbestos, lead, and PCBs identification/ removal as part of hazardous materials safety and management.
 If you are interested in providing critical support of the University's construction projects and facilities service operations, then this may be the career opportunity for you!